The Nest

 Go Back To Previous Page

 Do you need a limited liability company (LLC) for a rental property in New York City?
 This blog will analyze the benefits of establishing an LLC in NYC real estate.
 We will go over the common issues about thisLLC with real estate ownership structure.
 In the past, you probably rented an apartment.
 You probably noticed that the management company or landlord asked to send checks to a company rather than an individual landlord.
-Usually, it’s followed up by an LLC; of course, it’s not random.
+Usually, it’s followed up by an LLC; it’s not random.
 We will discuss the benefits of owning real estate in an LLC.
 More and more landlords are getting an LLC for their rental property.
 This simple structure can significantly affect how landlords operate and their tax bills.
 If you own your rental property, you might have been thinking about it.
-We will go over an analysis of using LLCs for rental investment.
+We will go over an analysis of using LLCs for rental investment

 What does LLC stand for?